zaksabeast/PokemonRNGGuides/guides/Colosseum and XD/Initial Seed RNG.md

 ---
-title: "Initial Seed RNG"
+title: 'Initial Seed RNG'
-description: "How to use Dolphin to set up Initial Seed RNG for all the Gamecube Games"
+description: 'How to use Dolphin to set up Initial Seed RNG for all the Gamecube Games'
-slug: "gc-initial"
+slug: 'gc-initial'
-subCategory: "Basic Knowledge"
+subCategory: 'Basic Knowledge'
 isRoughDraft: false
 ---